ronreiter/interactive-tutorials/tutorials/learnpython.org/Hello, World!.md

 Tutorial
 --------

-Python has a very straightforward syntax.
+Python is a very simple language, and has a very straightforward syntax.
 It encourages programmers to program without boilerplate (prepared) code.
 The simplest directive in Python is the "print" directive - it simply prints out a line (and also includes a newline, unlike in C).

+There are two major Python versions, Python 2 and Python 3.
+Python 2 and 3 are quite different.
+This tutorial uses Python 2, because it is more widely used and supported.
+However, Python 3 is more semantically correct, and supports newer features.

+For example, one difference between Python 2 and 3 is the `print` statement.
-The Python 2.X versions and Python 3.X version actually differ - in Python 2.X, the "print" command is not a function, and therefore it is invoked without parentheses.
-However, in Python 3.X, it is a function.
+In Python 2, the "print" statement is not a function, and therefore it is invoked without parentheses.
+However, in Python 3, it is a function, and must be invoked with parentheses.

-This tutorial uses Python 2.X, which allows you to print a line without parentheses.

-To print a line, simply write:
+To print a string, just write:

     print "This line will be printed."

+### Indentation

+Python uses indentation for blocks, instead of curly braces.
+Both tabs and spaces are supported, but the standard indentation requires standard Python code to use four spaces.
+For example:

+    x = 1
+    if x == 1:
+        # indented four spaces
+        print "x is 1."

 Exercise
 --------